ChrisBen191/code_book/Shell/shell_snippets.md

 # save file and exit
 ```

-allows the user to login directly to the server
+allows the user to login directly to the UNIX server
 ```console
 # run to access config file
 vi /etc/ssh/sshd_config